Považská Bystrica: Orlové manor house

 Orlové manor-house was built in 1612 by the Hungarian noble, Žigmund Balassa.
 Originally, it was a Renaissance single-storey manor-house which was supposed to bring the promise of new, modern and comfortable living for the aristocratic Balassa family, which the cold and uninviting Považský castle could no longer provide.
 At the time, it was quite common for the nobility to abandon their castles – unconquerable, stone fortresses whose defensive function has lost their meaning – and to build modern, comfortable family seats in the town or countryside.
 The manor-house was then known as Zsigmond Háza, or Žigmund's house.

 At the beginning of the 18th century, renovation works turned the manor-house into a two-storey four-wing manor.
 Another important owner who had a large impact on the manor-house's appearance was Pavol Balassa, the great-grandson of its founder.
 In the first half of the 18th century, he together with his wife, Juliana Batthyány reconstructed the manor-house in a grandiose Baroque style.
 The park and courtyard with its fountain were also added at the time.
 We can read about this reconstruction on the commemorative inscription above the manor-house's entrance gate.
 In the entrance gateway, we can see the alliance coat of arms of the Balassa and Bathyány families.
 Both family coats of arms are joined by the imperial crown expressing thanks to Maria Theresa and the imperial court for confirming the Balassa family's title of count.

 One of the most precious parts of the manor-house is the late Baroque chapel of St. John of Nepomuk with its Rococo interior, built between 1770 and 1780.
 The chapel takes up two storeys in the manor-house's west wing.
 The Balassa family owned this grand family seat for a long 250 years.
 Later, it had several owners, not of all which were of benefit to the manor-house or its surroundings.
-At the beginning of the 20th century, the manor-house was owned for several years by the world-famous Czech violin virtuoso and composer, Jan Kubelík.
+At the beginning of the 20th century, the manor house was owned for several years by the Czech violin virtuoso and composer Jan Kubelík.

-Before the World War II Orlové manor-house became the residence of Ing.
-Klementin Ružička, the General Director of Zbrojovka Brno, the largest armory in Czecho-Slovakian region.
+Before World War II, Orlové manor-house became the residence of Klementin Ružička, the General Director of Zbrojovka Brno, the largest armory in Czech-Slovak region.
 He moved to the palace Orlové together with his family.
 Opposed to his predecessors, previous owners of the palace Orlove, he resided there permanently.
 During his tenure he cared a lot to preserve the palace identity and its architecture style.

-In Socialistic period of the Slovac history Orlové manor-house became the property of the state and served as an administrative building of the local archive, later, as a dormitory for season workers, after all, as a local museum.
+In Socialistic period of the Slovak history, Orlové manor-house became the property of the state and served as an administrative building of the local archive, later, as a dormitory for season workers, after all, as a local museum.

 A four-star hotel Gino Park Palace is settled in Orlové manor-house nowadays.
 It offers a high standard luxury accommodation, restaurant services and events all year around.